dhanush251201/minimal-flashcards/README.md

 - No dark mode
 - No AI features (deck generation, answer checking)
 - Only basic card types (no multiple choice, cloze, etc.)
-- No practice or exam modes
+- No practice or exam modes (only review mode implemented)
 - No card flagging
 - No CI/CD pipeline
 - Limited test coverage